 Happiness — Caring — Depression — Inadequacy — Fear — Confusion — Hurt — Anger — Loneliness — Remorse

 Mad Sad Angry

 The document is in the public domain.
 Feel free to use it.
 I understand teachers of English in other countries find it helpful.
+Please pass it forward.